c0di/testpythonrust/content/rust-in-python-pyo3-maturin.md

 Check out the [PyO3 documentation](https://pyo3.rs/v0.21.2/) and the [Maturin documentation](https://github.com/PyO3/maturin) for more information.

----
-What Python point will you be improving with Rust?
-Let me know on X [@bbelderbos](https://twitter.com/bbelderbos).
+What Python code do you want to speed up with Rust?